 For the beer lovers out there, Three Notch’d Craft Kitchen & Brewery promises to impress with its wide range of award-winning beer.
 Named after the old colonial thoroughfare that winds through the heart of Virginia known as Three Notch’d Road, the craft brewery has blazed its own trail when it comes to great beer.

-Head to their taproom in IX Art Park, Craft Kitchen & Brewery, to enjoy a beer tasting and sample some of the award-winning ales.
-The brewpub also serves a menu of mouthwatering, locally sourced, beer-infused dishes to compliment the beers on tap.
+Head to their taproom in IX Art Park, Craft Kitchen & Brewery, to enjoy a beer tasting and sample some of the award-winning ales at one of Charlottesville’s top craft breweries.
+The brewpub also serves a menu of mouthwatering, locally sourced, beer-infused dinner dishes to compliment the beers on tap.

-Tuck into Southern classics like fried chicken while you sip an ice-cold Imperial IPA.
-Watch out for events held at the brewery – they’re a great way to meet like-minded beer-lovers!
+Tuck into Southern cuisine classics like fried chicken while you sip an ice-cold Imperial IPA.
+Watch out for events held at the brewery – they’re a great way to meet like-minded beer lovers!

 McGuffey Art Center